 Pursuant to the New Investment Advisory Agreement, MSC Adviser will provide, or cause the provision of, administrative services to the Company necessary for the operations of the Company, which include providing office facilities, equipment, clerical, bookkeeping and record keeping services at such facilities and such other services as MSC Adviser, subject to review by the board of directors, will from time to time deem to be necessary or useful to perform its administrative services obligations under the New Investment Advisory Agreement.
 MSC Adviser may, on behalf of the Company, conduct relations and negotiate agreements with custodians, trustees, depositories, attorneys, underwriters, brokers and dealers, corporate fiduciaries, insurers, banks and such other persons in any such other capacity deemed to be necessary or desirable.
 MSC Adviser will make reports to the board of directors of the performance of the administrative services obligations under the New Investment Advisory Agreement and furnish advice and recommendations with respect to such other aspects of the business and affairs of the Company, in each case, as it will determine to be desirable or as reasonably required by the board of directors.
 MSC Adviser will also provide, or cause to be provided, portfolio collection functions for interest income, fees and warrants and will be responsible for the financial and other records that the Company is required to maintain and will prepare, print and disseminate, or cause the preparation, printing and dissemination of, reports to the Company's stockholders and reports and all other materials filed with the SEC.
-In addition, MSC Adviser will assist the Company in determining and publishing the Company's tax returns, and generally overseeing the payment of the Company's expenses and the performance of administration all other services rendered to the Company by others.
+In addition, MSC Adviser will assist the Company in determining and publishing the Company's net asset value, overseeing the preparation and filing of the Company's net asset value, overseeing the preparation and filing of the Company's net asset value, overseeing the preparation and filing of the Company's net asset value, overseeing the preparation and filing of the Company's net asset value, overseeing the preparation and filing of the Company by others.